Phonetics Resources by Subtopic!

 Phonetics, in summary, is a study of the base speech sounds in a language.
 What makes it different from phonology is that this field looks into how these sounds are conceptualized by themselves (that is to say, sounds that are abstracted from the environment of surrounding speech sounds.
 Phonology, on the other hand, centers around the interaction of sounds with each other in a particular language's structure system.

 There are three main subfields within phonetics as a research field: articulatory phonetics, acoustic phonetics, and auditory phonetics.
-Also crucial to understanding phonetics is the International Phonetic Alphabet and transcription conventions.
-Soon to come is an explanation of each of these fields!
+In order to properly understand all of these fields, it is imperative that students learn the International Phonetic Alphabet and how to use it to transcribe speech sounds.
+A basic explanation of the IPA is available in this section below.

 Phonetic transcription utilizes the International Phonetic Alphabet (IPA) to denote pronunciation in a manner that is universally understood.
 Each sound has a corresponding letter in the IPA.
 It gives linguists a standard upon which they can analyze speech sounds and write them out, simply put.
 It is particularly important for languages that have multiple sounds represented by a single letter (for example: the American English "a" has different pronunciations based on the word.
 The "a" in the word "apple" (represented by the phoneme [æ]) is pronounced differently than the "a" sound in "vacation" (represented by the phoneme [e]).
 The creation of these phonemes allows for a universal understanding of pronunciation from a linguistics perspective.